-I have a small home studio with 2 wheels, a large worktable, slab roller, 3 kilns and commercial glazes as well as chemicals to make my own glazes.
+I have a small home studio with two wheels, a large worktable, slab roller, three kilns and commercial glazes, as well as chemicals to make my own glazes.

 What type of clay do you use?